-If you see Eli Caldwell, he is always in a good mood, always smiling as he attends different student organization events, looking to brighten up the day of his fellow students at the University of Kentucky.
+If you see Eli Caldwell, he is always in a good mood and is always smiling as he looks to brighten up the day of his fellow classmates at the University of Kentucky.

 As one of the leaders in the Underground Perspective organization, Campus Outreach and a host of other organizations, he also takes on the responsibility of being someone the members can talk to, depend on, go to for advice, or just be a friend in difficult times.

 But behind that smile is a story and the journey of a survivor.

 Caldwell was born in Nashville, Tennessee, where he grew up with his mom, three brothers and one sister.
 With drugs and violence around, Caldwell's mother didn’t want her children to grow up in that type of atmosphere.
 So, she picked up her children and moved.
 She wanted better for herself and her kids.

 Their next home was Louisville, Kentucky, where Caldwell and his family lived with his uncle, but after a while, they were on the move once again.

 "That kind of left me and my brothers on the low end of the bargain," Caldwell said.
 "We had to move in with my cousin Tan, and she still had three of my other cousins living with her already, so we kind of got dropped into there."